High-frequency direction finding: Watson-Watt

 It had long been known that lightning emits radio signals.
 The signal is spread across many frequencies but is particularly strong in the longwave spectrum, which was one of the primary radio frequencies for long-range naval communications.
 Robert Watson-Watt had demonstrated that measurements of these radio signals could be used to track thunderstorms and provide useful long-range warning for pilots and ships.
 In some experiments he was able to detect thunderstorms over Africa, 2500 km away.

-However, the lightning strikes lasted such a short time that traditional RDF systems using loop antennas could not determine the bearing before they vanished.
+The lightning strikes lasted such a short time that traditional RDF systems using loop antennas could not determine the bearing before they vanished.
 All that could be determined was an average location that produced the best signal over a long period, incorporating the signal of many strikes.
-In 1916 Watt proposed that a cathode ray tube (CRT) could be used as an indicating element instead of mechanical systems, but did not have the ability to test this.
+In 1916 Watt proposed that a cathode-ray tube (CRT) could be used as an indicating element instead of mechanical systems, but did not have the ability to test this.

-Watt worked at the RAF's Met Office in Aldershot, but in 1924 they decided to return the location to use for the RAF.
+Watt worked at the RAF's Met Office in Aldershot, but in 1924 they decided to return the location for use by other units in the RAF.
 In July 1924 Watt moved to a new site at Ditton Park near Slough.
 This site already hosted the National Physical Laboratory (NPL) Radio Section research site.
 Watt was involved in the Atmospherics branch, making basic studies in the propagation of radio signals through the atmosphere, while the NPL were involved in field strength measurements in the field and direction finding investigations.
 NPL had two devices used in these studies that would prove critical to the development of huff-duff, an Adcock antenna and a modern oscilloscope.